-The Chair of Governors and Vice Chair will consider applications.
+The admissions committee will consider applications.
 Where possible, applicants will receive a written response within 10 school days following receipt of the application.
-Where a school place is offered it will be held open for 10 school days and applicants will need to confirm acceptance within this time.
+Where a school place is offered, it will be held open for 10 school days and applicants will need to confirm acceptance within this time.